MikeTannenbaum/digital-garden-jekyll-template/_notes/It feels like theres a new internet being built with the principle of the early days—sharing and connecting knowledge—but with the wisdom of today accumulated over decades of improving technologys capabilities.md

 It has also led me to notice a trend that absolutely fascinates me: [[Tools for managing information overload—and improving your thinking—are on the rise]].

 We’ve experienced so much capitalist-driven growth of the internet over the past two decades that we’re starting to see a pullback to a simpler, less growth-oriented internet.
 One where it’s not about scaling and growing numbers but instead expressing your individual ideas and building off the ideas of others, all while crediting each other, backlinking to one another, and focusing on building relationships and community instead of increasing vanity metrics like page views and clicks.

+Similarly to a reinvention of the when, [[When you have the world of information available at your fingertips, traditional models of education are rendered obsolete]].